ucsb-cs56/ucsb-cs56.github.io/_topics/maven.md

 * Maven adds package management to the functions that you get with Ant.
 * By package management, I mean that instead of you having to manage the process of obtaining all the .jar files for third party library that your project may depend on (and the .jars that *those* files depend on, and so on...), maven manages that for you.
-* Maven is built on a different philosophy than Ant, explained in part [here](https://maven.apache.org/archives/maven-1.x/using/migrating.html).
+* Maven is built on a different philosophy than Ant, explained below.

 # Similarities with Ant